 Do not expect your local educators to know how to appropriately deal with and educate the adopted deaf child, either.
 If you are not willing to become a full-time advocate for your deaf child’s education, be it in a formal setting or in your home, you must genuinely reconsider deaf adoption.
 You will also teach your deaf child how to self-advocate for their future.

 In addition, you will not know what really goes on in a school or a classroom until you have observed it with your own eyes and on multiple occasions.
 DO NOT ASSUME just because something bears a name or title, ASL, Bi-lingual/Bi-cultural, etc., it truly represents that name or title.
 Check it out for yourself!
 Often what is promoted or advertised is NOT what is actually taking place.

-When Marc Marschark’s book “How Deaf Children Learn: What Parents and Teachers Need to Know” was published late in 2011, I breathed a sigh of relief to see much of what my research had uncovered through the years was now shared under one title.
-This is a “must read”!
+When Marc Marschark’s book “How Deaf Children Learn: What Parents and Teachers Need to Know” was published, I breathed a sigh of relief to see much of what my research had uncovered through the years was now shared under one title.
+This is a “must-read”!